 In an article published by Business Tech, Career Junction said that as fewer job seekers are searching for work online, a more favourable employment market exists for applicants.

-This is awesome news as it means people have stopped searching so there’s less competition.
+This awesome news means people have stopped searching so there’s less competition for jobseekers.
 Many people incorrectly assume that no opportunities exist towards the end of the year.

 They’ll end up having to compete against more people at the beginning of the following year.